This spinal condition may be the cause of your headaches

 A layer called the dural sac holds the cerebrospinal fluid around the brain and spinal cord, says Dr. Demetrius Lopes, Urban’s neurosurgeon and co-director of the comprehensive stroke program at Advocate Health Care.
 If that lining is torn or ruptured, the fluid will leak out, causing intracranial hypotension and severe headaches.

 In Urban’s case, the spinal fluid was leaking both locally and into a nearby vein, creating a fistula, or an abnormal connection to the vein, he says.

 “The condition is very positional, so standing or sitting a certain way can limit functionality and make you feel miserable,” Dr. Lopes says.
 “It’s an extremely difficult diagnosis to make.”

 Because a CSF leak typically doesn’t appear on a conventional MRI scan, neuroradiologist Dr. Barry Rabin used an advanced myelogram technique to gain adequate visualization and pinpoint the source of the leak.
 Dr. Lopes then followed up with an angiogram procedure where a catheter is inserted into an artery or vein in the leg and, using a state-of-the-art biplane imaging system, was able to embolize the fistula.

-This technique, performed for the first time at Lutheran General in April of this year, is the first procedure of its kind in the Chicagoland region for this particular problem, Dr. Lopes says.
+This technique is the first procedure of its kind in the Chicagoland region for this particular problem, Dr. Lopes says.
 It offers a less invasive alternative to open-back surgery, reducing the risk of complications and leading to a faster recovery time.

-Within three days of the procedure, Diane was back on her feet, and her headaches had disappeared.
+Within three days of the procedure, Urban was back on her feet, and her headaches had disappeared.

 While some CSF leaks can occur spontaneously, others are the result of a head or spinal injury, surgery, epidural anesthesia, a spinal tap, a severe cough or strain, Dr. Lopes says.